Logo

 Action Alert

-The Department of Education (ED) announced that it would be working on negotiated rulemaking related to implementation of the Higher Education Provisions in the One Big Beautiful Bill Act (OBBBA).
+The Department of Education (ED) is working on negotiated rulemaking related to implementation of the Higher Education Provisions in the One Big Beautiful Bill Act (OBBBA).
 The Reimagining and Improving Student Education (RISE) Committee focused on "federal student loan-related changes" including:

 • Phasing out of Graduate/Professional PLUS Loans